viboes/std-make/doc/proposal/factories/DXXXX_factories.md

 }
 ```

-When the class has two parameter and the underlying type is the first template parameter, as it is the case for `expected`,
+When the class has two parameters and the underlying type is the first template parameter, as it is the case for `expected`,

 ```c++
 namespace boost